-The Applicant was employed by the Australian Taxation Office (“ATO”) in Perth.
-The Applicant alleged bullying against three other employees of the Perth office.
-The Applicant made an application under s 789FC of the Fair Work Act 2009 for an order to stop bullying.
+Mr Hamer was employed by the Australian Taxation Office (“ATO”) in Perth.
+After making allegations of bullying against three other employees of the Perth office, Mr Hamer made an application under section 789FC of the Fair Work Act 2009 for an order to stop the bullying.

-At a conference conducted by the Commission, representatives of the ATO advised that the Applicant had been moved to a temporary position where he was not required to report to or engage with the three people against whom bullying was alleged.
-The ATO agreed to attempt to find a permanent position for the Applicant (at the same level) where he would continue to be separated from the three.
-The ATO was successful in finding such a position to transfer the Applicant to and thus wrote to the Commission advising that the s 789FC application could be withdrawn.
-The Applicant sought a determination on the application.
+At a conference conducted by the Commission, representatives of the ATO advised that Mr Hamer had been moved to a temporary position where he was not required to report to, or engage with, the three people against whom bullying was alleged.
+The ATO also agreed to attempt to find a permanent position for Mr Hamer (at the same level) where he would continue to be separated from the three.
+After successfully finding a position for Mr Hamer, the ATO wrote to the Commission advising that Mr Hamer was to be transferred and that the s 789FC application could therefore be withdrawn.
+However, Mr Hamer sought determination of the application.

-Whilst the actions of the ATO were deemed to be acceptable in reducing the risk of future bullying, employers should be careful with the actions they take to ensure their actions are not perceived as an act of reprisal or victimisation.
-The reassignment of an employee that has filed a complaint could be seen as such.
+Ultimately, although the Commission deemed the ATO’s actions to be acceptable in reducing the risk of future bullying, employers should be careful to ensure that the measures taken in such situations are not perceived as an act of reprisal or victimisation.
+The reassignment of an employee who has filed a complaint may be viewed as such.

 At James Conomos Lawyers we are experienced in employment law.
 If you or your business needs assistance navigating a complex legal dispute, please call us on 1800 JCL LAW to speak with one of our friendly staff.